hbctraining/main/registrations/AllFunders_Intro-to-scRNAseq.md

 # Introduction to single-cell RNA-seq data analysis workshop (2023)

-*Note: Until further notice, workshops will be taught online via Zoom.
-However, we anticipate returning to in-person teaching in 2023.*
+*Note: We anticipate returning to in-person teaching in March 2023.*

 ### **Workshop dates and times:**